I can do everything through Him who gives me strength' (Philippians 4:13)

 Here is a message from our Worship Council:

 Welcome all, to the worship council page about what happens in worship.
-We want to tell you ways we could improve worship in our schools.
-Every week, children from all years gather to discuss what worship should be like.
+Worship council consists of two people from each year group and we meet every week to discuss how we can improve worships and increase pupil voice.
 We would like to give out questionnaires to see what children like and dislike about worship.
 Once every half term, our council will take lead in our worships and they have control over songs, prayers and stories.
 Our worships will reflect on the current school value.
+Worship is a brilliant part of the day because it allows the whole school to come together, sing hymns, hear bible stories and celebrate our learning.
 We hope you enjoyed reading all about our fantastic worship council!
 Here are a few pictures to show you.

 Statutory Inspection of Anglican and Methodist Schools